eucalyptus/eutester/README.md

 4. Distro base architecture
 5. List of components installed on this machine encapsulated in brackets []

     These components can be:

-   a.
-CLC - Cloud Controller
+    * CLC - Cloud Controller
-   b.
-WS - Walrus
+    * WS - Walrus
-   c.
-SC00 - Storage controller for cluster 00
+    * SC00 - Storage controller for cluster 00
-   d.
-CC00 - Cluster controller for cluster 00
+    * CC00 - Cluster controller for cluster 00
-   e.
-NC00 - A node controller in cluster 00
+    * NC00 - A node controller in cluster 00

 The basic constructor will: